TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 - Explanation of Mounting:

   Disclaimer: Mounting in the model will be adjusted once the capstone team receives the necessary parts to build and adjust to real sizes and measurements.
-Indentations and proper slots will be made to model to secure the boards as well as zip ties.
-ESP-Wroom-32 will be zip tied and indented into the custom PCB securely fastened to the base.
+Indentations and proper slots will be made to model to secure the boards as well as 1/2 x 3/4 Inch Stainless Steel Standoff Screws.
+ESP-Wroom-32 will be attacched with the same standoff screws and indented into the custom PCB securely fastened to the base.
 Batteries will be secured in the pull-in/ pull-out box and adjusted in battery holders via the Power Detailed Design.
 Any converters will be placed behind where the battery box will be inserted and connected.

   Top Layer: Contains temperature sensor as it needs to be set apart to not collect heat from the other sensors.